 family history doesn’t have to end with a basic report, though it is a useful starting point.
 You may, for example, want to know more about an individual you have discovered yourself, an entire family, what became of the descendants of chosen ancestors or how the mysterious Aunt Emily is related to you

-also a qualified but now a non practising lawyer and have a particular interest in how the law affected past generations.
+also a qualified but now a non practising solicitor and have a particular interest in how the law affected past generations.

 Prepare reports for use in court proceddings, Please see my website for details.

 of my services please visit my website from the link on the right, or contact me for a free and without obligation initial consultation.

 Thank you, your enquiry has been sent

 After spending a few years doing my own research I found I had come to a full stop.
 I could not trace the records I needed and was getting very frustrated.

 I needed another, fresh, pair of eyes to look into my family history.